 The output values are displayed in scientific format with a minimum of 2 decimal places and a maximum of 6 decimal places.

 the input values can be entered either in numerical or scientific format using a maximum of 8 digits.
 The results are displayed in scientific format.
 Displayed input and output values use respectively 6 and 4 decimal places.
-The number of values ("STEPS" columns) is limited to 200.
+The number of values ("STEPS" columns) is in general limited to 200.
+However, this maximum value can be decreased for some time-consuming calculations.

 The results can be either displayed in a table or in curves.